thuminhle59/Packaged-Food-Quality-Assessment-and-Recommendation/README.md

 ![veg_Nova](https://raw.githubusercontent.com/thuminhle59/Novous_EatBetterNotLess/main/imgs/vegnova.png)

-**The proportions of Bad Foods (foods with low nutritional quality and high level of processing) are mainly Non-Vegan foods, with about 70% of those fall into these criterias.
+**With 98% of Non-Vegan foods fall into NOVA-grade D or E (foods with high level of processing).
 So why not consider going Vegan?**

 **3. Additives**